Trinidad, CO (TRI)

-The current Amtrak stop in Trinidad is housed in a temporary modular structure that contains a small waiting room and a restroom.
-The previous station, a wood frame structure, was demolished in 2007 to accommodate a multi-year highway widening project that included the rebuilding of a bridge over the Purgatoire River.
-Former passenger stations in Trinidad had been moved and rebuilt a number of times for various reasons, including flooding and track relocation.
+Amtrak customers at Trinidad wait for the arrival of the Southwest Chief on the platform.
+The old depot, a wood frame structure, was demolished in 2007 to accommodate a multi-year highway widening project that included the rebuilding of a bridge over the Purgatoire River.
+Former depots in Trinidad had been moved and rebuilt a number of times for various reasons, including flooding and track relocation.

 Over the summer of 2011, as a part of Amtrak’s Mobility First Initiative funded under the American Recovery and Reinvestment Act of 2009, the Trinidad stop received a new $1.2 million concrete platform with a tactile edge, fencing and lighting.
 Amtrak also funded a new wheelchair lift.

 The city of Trinidad was founded in 1876 and was considered at the time as a possible capital for the state of Colorado.
 It is now the seat for Las Animas County.
-Located at the foot of Raton Pass, it was an important stopover on the Santa Fe Trail between St. Joseph, Missouri and Santa Fe, New Mexico.
-It sits in the Purgatoire River valley between Simpson’s Rest and Fisher’s Peak.
+Located at the foot of Raton Pass, it was an important stopover on the Santa Fe Trail between St. Joseph, Mo., and Santa Fe, N.M.
+It sits in the Purgatoire River Valley between Simpson’s Rest and Fisher’s Peak.